 Because nothing is detailed in the cannon, there is rifling in the photo-etched sheet, and it is designed to roll it to a cylindrical shape and stick it to the inner diameter.
 As is expected, AFV Club’s a good idea.
 Because it is a metal sheet it is difficult to roll and tightly stick.
 I heated the metal sheet with a gas range and then annealed it before rolling it.
 Even if I fail, and there is a gap, it will be all right because I paint with the inside diameter black later.

 I am very thankful that the mesh engine cover is in this kit.
 Tamiya’s kit is sold separately for such parts and sometimes it is sold out.
 When it is sold out, there are times of an overcharging price.

-In order to build Sturmtiger, they had to remodel the Tiger I heavy tank and it seems that General Heinz Wilhelm Guderian did not have an agreement of consuming valuable Tiger tanks.
+To build Sturmtiger, they had to remodel the Tiger I heavy tank and it seems that General Heinz Wilhelm Guderian did not have an agreement of consuming valuable Tiger tanks.
 So it was only 18 tanks to have been produced after all.
-It depends on a situation, but I think the 18 Tiger tanks are more useful.
+It depends on the situation, but I think the 18 Tiger tanks are more useful.

 The weight of the ammunition of this rocket cannon was 345 kg, and it was carried to the tank by a simple crane.
 14 rockets were able to be stocked.
 It will be frightening if the armor penetrates and explodes all.

 A tank with such characteristics, I think it’s one of the attractions of German tanks that such tanks can be made as a kit.
 Because it was released in Tamiya in the old days, it’s a familiar AFV in the eyes of whom were former boys.
 This time it happened to be made with the kit of AFV Club.
 It was fun to make including painting and Zimmerit Coating work.